PLX has been producing space-qualified instruments and components for over 40 years and cover a wide range of applications.

-Some examples include the largest Retroreflector (RIS) ever sent into space, Beryllium assemblies for the Thermal Emission Spectrometer (TES) built by JPL for NASA.
+Some examples include RIS which is the largest Retroreflector ever sent into space as well as Beryllium assemblies for the Thermal Emission Spectrometer (TES) built by JPL for NASA.

 Celebrating 40 years in space.

 PLX’s space heritage dates back to July 1975 when the company provided hollow retroreflectors to the Apollo-Soyuz Russian-American space hookup program.
 The units were used in the docking procedure to align the two vehicles.
 The program included both joint and separate scientific experiments and provided useful engineering experience for future joint US–Russian space flights, such as the Shuttle–Mir Program and the International Space Station.

 For more information, please visit our contact us page